clue2solve/pinecone-springboot-starter/README.md

 ### Usage
 Once you've added the starter and configured your application, you can `@Autowire` the `PineconeDBClient` and `PineconeIndexClient` in your application:
+Please read more about these clients at [pinecone-java-client](https://github.com/clue2solve/pinecone-java-client), which is the underlying client exposed by this starter.

 ```Java
 @Autowired